 Dejima

-trading port and it was only open gateway to Europe during Japan’s National isolation of Edo
+as a trading port during Japan’s National isolation of Edo period.

 Entrance of Dejima |